jfmherokiller/customllvm/llvm/docs/GettingStarted.rst

   % git config svn-remote.svn.fetch :refs/remotes/origin/master
   % git svn rebase -l

-Likewise for compiler-rt, libomp and test-suite.
+Likewise for compiler-rt and test-suite.

 To update this clone without generating git-svn tags that conflict with the upstream Git repo, run: